 When we decide to place ourselves under the care of a trusted doctor of physician, it can be due to a pressing health problem, a surgical procedure to replace a hip or knee, or part of routine care.
 However regardless of the circumstances that cause you to come under the care of a doctor, trust is implicit in the relationship.
 You trust your medical professional to take all reasonable steps to address your medical condition or health situation.
 However, not every visit to the hospital or doctor’s office is ends up improving your health.
 Rather, a doctor or nurse who is negligent in his or her duties can inflict significant amounts of pain and suffering.
 For some, these injuries can result in death.

 If you have been injured due to a misdiagnosis, surgical error, anesthesia error or other forms of medical malpractice, you may be entitled to compensation for your severe injuries.
 You may have questions about how to proceed following a medical injury.
-The Law Practice of Ken Kieklak can work on your behalf and stand up to the insurance company.
+Allow the experienced Arkansas hospital work injury lawyers at the Law Practice of Ken Kieklak work on your behalf and stand up to the insurance company.
 This guide should help you determine your next step.

 What is medical malpractice?